 million - has been underwritten by a gift from the late Edward DeBartolo in honor of his wife Marie, after whom the building was named.
 DeBartolo's children, Edward DeBartolo Jr. and Denise DeBartolo York, were on hand today for the ceremonies.
 Television personality Regis Philbin donated \$2.75 million for the center.
 The 100-seat studio theater in the center will be named after him.
 Philbin hopes the theater will encourage students to overcome fear and be involved in the performing arts.
-The television personality said that they've got going, I'm hoping that this little stage that I'm involved in will be a turning point in somebody else's life.
+The television personality said he was tentative about starting a career in the performing arts during his days at Notre Dame.
+"I shied away from all the debating classes and the toastmaster situation here.
+Washington Hall productions came and went and I just sat here frozen, scared to death.
+I went to WNDU once and I couldn't even knock on the door," Philbin said.
+"So that's why I'm interested in this development amag that they've got going, I'm hoping that this little stage that I'm involved in will be a turning point in somebody else's life.
 "You've gotta start preparing for this business at an early age.
 You've gotta know what you want to do, you've gotta rule yourself to do it.
 I never took that opportunity; I never took that chance. ...
 So I'm hoping that this stage will do that for some student."
 Prominent South Bend civic leader and philanthropist Judd Leighton is underwriting the center's 900-seat concert hall, the Judd and Mary Lou Leighton Hall, in honor of his late wife.
 Notre Dame trustee and benefactor Arthur Decio surprised his wife Patricia by announcing Thursday that the center's 350seat main theatre will be named in her honor as a gift.
 In addition to the underwritten halls, the center will contain the offices of the Department of Film, Television and Theatre, a 200-seat cinema theatre and a 100-seat organ and chorale hall.
 Contact Scott Brodfuehrer at brodfuehrer.1@nd.edu.

-Ask About he was tentative about starting a career in the performing arts during his days at Notre Dame.
-"I shied away from all the debating classes and the toastmaster situation here.
-Washington Hall productions came and went and I just sat here frozen, scared to death.
-I went to WNDU once and I couldn't even knock on the door," Philbin said.
-"So that's why I'm interested in this development Cooper Commercial Graphics Recently licensed campus vendor providing:
+Cooper Commercial Graphics

+Recently licensed campus vendor providing:

 T-Shirts Design Services

 Caps Quick Printing

 Polo Shirts Commercial Printing

-Jackets Embroldery
+Jackets Embroidery

 Ad Specialties Screen Printing

 Ask about our new DORM STORE!
 Call 800-813-2113

 3112 Lexington Park Drive, Elkhart, In 46514

-Got Volume Financing On New a Used Vehicles

-As Low As NOTRE DAME FEDERAL CREDIT UNION You can bank on us to be better 219/239-6611 • www.ndfcu.org Annual Percentage Rate.
+It'll Get Your Motor Runnin'!

+Annual Percentage Rate.
 As low as 6.9% APR is available for various financing terms.
 Rates subject to change without notice.
 Certain restrictions may apply.
 No refinances of Notre Dame Federal Credit Union loans apply.
 Offer ends September 30, 2001.
-Independent of the University.
+Independent of the University